 Useful tips for studying Model Design at Herts

 Here are a few things I wish I knew before coming to study Model Design.
 They aren’t obvious to you until after you have already started in my opinion.

-I came to university straight after school and so had a very long holiday from the end of school to the start of university.
-When I started in first year, I realised how my drawing skills were lacking compared to what they were like at school.
-What I wished I had done was carried on drawing over the summer in the run up to uni.
+I came to university straight after school and so had an exceptionally long holiday from the end of school to the start of university.
+When I started in the first year, I realised how my drawing skills were lacking compared to what they were like at school.
+What I wished I had done was carried on drawing over the summer in the run-up to university.
 Even if this would have been a few sketches every now and then I really think it would have helped.
-During the first few weeks and projects in first year I was slow to get back into the swing of sketching and accurate drawing.
+During the first few weeks and projects in the first year, I was slow to get back into the swing of sketching and accurate drawing.